Rohan Bopanna: 2023: Doubles; oldest Masters champion and major finalist

 In Rotterdam he reached the final with his new partner Matthew Ebden but lost after they held a championship point in the match tiebreak to Ivan Dodig and Austin Krajicek.

 He won his first title with Matthew Ebden as a team at the 2023 Qatar ExxonMobil Open.
-Again partnering Ebden, he won his first title in Indian Wells, defeating defending champions Jack Sock and John Isner in the semifinals and top seeds and world No. 1 pair Wesley Koolhof and Neal Skupski in the final in a third set super tiebreak becoming the oldest ATP Masters champion at 43 years-old.
+Again partnering Ebden, he won his first title in Indian Wells, defeating defending champions Jack Sock and John Isner in the semi-finals and top seeds and world No. 1 pair Wesley Koolhof and Neal Skupski in the final in a third set super tiebreak becoming the oldest ATP Masters champion at 43 years-old.

-He returned back to the top 10 following the final in 2023 Mutua Madrid Open with Ebden, where they lost to Andrey Rublev and Karen Khachanov.
-He also reached the semifinals at 2023 Wimbledon losing to the eventual champions Wesley Koolhof and Neal Skupski, returning to the top 10 on 17 July 2023.
+He returned to the top 10 following the final in 2023 Mutua Madrid Open with Ebden, where they lost to Andrey Rublev and Karen Khachanov.
+He also reached the semi-finals at 2023 Wimbledon losing to the eventual champions Wesley Koolhof and Neal Skupski, returning to the top 10 on 17 July 2023.
 He also reached the finals at the 2023 US Open, thus becoming the oldest finalist at a Major.
 Continuing with his good form, he reached the finals of two other Masters 1000 events at the 2023 Rolex Shanghai Masters and at the 2023 Rolex Paris Masters.
-He became the oldest player to win a match at the 2023 ATP Finals with Ebden where the pair reached the semifinals.
+He became the oldest player to win a match at the 2023 ATP Finals with Ebden where the pair reached the semi-finals.